 Thankfully we woke up earlier on day 2.
 We had breakfast out on the terrace again, got ready, then headed to the ferry just before 11am.
 You can purchase tickets at a window right by the water — we purchased a ticket to Positano (11 euros / person one way) and hopped on.
 The view of all of the little towns from the water is pretty spectacular.
 From Maiori, you have to hop off in Amalfi to switch boats, but it’s pretty quick.
 We ended up getting a small bottle of Prosecco on the boat from Amalfi to Positano and it was delicious!
 There is always reason to celebrate right?
 In all honesty Positano is adorable and has stunning views, but is SUPER touristy.
 One of the unexpected and most exciting things about Positano is the amount of sea glass and washed up pieces of tile on the shore.
 I spent a good 30+ minutes picking up treasures along the water.
 We grabbed lunch at a place right by the beach called Hotel Bucca Di Bacco.
 We shared Tuna Carpaccio, Fried Ravioli with Ricotta & Salami, a Cheese & Charcuterie board, and a half bottle of wine.
 It was delicious, not spectacular, but our server was wonderful.
 I would say to stick to the Ravioli and perhaps the Cheese & Charcuterie Board.
 We didn’t try any of the main dishes, so you could always try those!
 The view is nice and the upstairs of the hotel is really cute (head upstairs to the bathroom).
 We walked our way up the narrow windy streets alongside other pedestrians, scooters, buses and cars – past assumedly shops to see some pretty epic views.
 After we made our way back down, we bought another ferry ticket to Minori (the town just adjacent to Maiori).
 We got a patisserie stop recommendation, so we had to go – it’s called Sal De Riso and there are way too many to choose from.
 We asked the gal behind the counter what the most popular ones were and got her 2 recommendations (one to eat at the counter and one to have back at our place after dinner).
 After consuming the Pear Cake deliciousness we walked our way back to Maiori – it was a quick one but slightly sketchy alongside all the cars with a little bit of pavement to walk on, but it was part of the adventure and I still felt safe the whole time.
 We decided we would grab some food to prepare at home and stopped in a market called Le Bonta Alimentari, where a man said he would make us lasagna from scratch if we would come back in an hour.
 We agreed, slightly regretting our decision because at that point we really just wanted to get back to the house.
 We ended up grabbing some bread and fruit for breakfast the next day and a bottle of wine for dinner on our walk back to our place, killing some time.
 After an hour had passed R walked back down to grab the lasagana and some prosciutto – holy moly was it worth the wait!
 Definitely do the same.
 It was 15 euros for 4+ servings of super fresh homemade lasagna.

 On our last morning in Maiori, we made our toast, fruit and coffee for breakfast, finished packing up and then were on our way.
 One of the guys who worked at Aldo Parking came up to the Airbnb to grab my luggage and direct us down to our ride back to our car.
 We unpacked the shuttle, repacked our car, paid them and were on our way – off to Tuscany!
-(Look out for the Tuscany post coming soon)
+Check out the Tuscany travel guide here!

 Corey, Miss Foodie Problems